You are here

 More information regarding actions the TGA can take when post-market reviews identify safety concerns is contained within the 'Product vigilance' section later in this report.

-The ACSMD met twice in 2016.
-ACSMD meeting statements are published on the TGA website.
+The ACMD met eight times in 2017.
+ACMD meeting statements are published on the TGA website.

 Medical Devices Safety Update